Role models for children and young people

 Positive role models are important to a child or young person’s development.
 For some children, events or circumstances out of their control can make them more vulnerable to negative influences.
 That’s when a mentor outside of usual family networks can be of enormous help.

 Family Works mentors provide positive, one-to-one attention for children and young people aged 5-15.
 They are trained and screened volunteers who receive regular supervision.

 Mentors and mentees are matched according to their interests and to the needs of the child or young person.
 They meet weekly to engage in activities that they both enjoy – going to the park, playing games, cooking, crafts, fishing and other outdoor activities.

 Children and young people who work with a mentor will develop:

 - Increased awareness about the wider world and the opportunities open to them

 Who is eligible?

-Eligibility criteria differ by Service Centre.
+Eligibility criteria differ depending on where the child lives.
 Contact the Family Works Service Centre nearest you to find out more about mentoring for your child.